Musa-Azeem/VideoGameSearch/README.md

 - It is defined in the file `src/VideoGame.java`

 ### GenLL
-- This class is an implementation of a generic linked list, with all the
+- This class is a simple implementation of a generic linked list, with a
-    standard features
+    selection of the standard features
 - It is defined in the file `src/GenLL.java`